 NOTE: Do not remove the CR timing belt from the head/carriage unit unless it needs to be replaced.
 Once removed, the belt will become unusable and a new one will have to be put back in.
+For the early version of machines (except MFC230C) which has a spacer film between the CR timing belt and the head/carriage unit, be sure to sandwich the film inbetween when setting a new belt to the head/carriage unit as shown below.

 NOTE: If the head/carriage unit needs to be replaced, replace not only that unit but also the CR timing belt.
+In this case, do not sandwich the spacer film any more even on the early version of machines.